 • User signs in, IME starts ApplicationPoller.DoWork().

-• EspHelper.CheckEspPhase() still thinks you’re in AccountSetup (or hasn’t set IsSyncDoneForUser correctly).
+• EspHelper.CheckEspPhase() still thinks you’re in AccountSetup (or hasn’t set IsSyncDoneForUser correctly, as documented in this blog).

 • The available app check-in looks for a valid logged-in Entra SID.
 It often only sees defaultuser0 at this point.